 One More Time Around

-“Bourbon, friend.Turkey.
-81. Double.”
+“Whiskey, friend.Rye.
+Rittenhouse.
+Double.”

-The barman smiled and said it must’ve been that kind of a day huh as he gathered tumbler, jigger, bourbon.
+The barman smiled and said as he gathered tumbler, jigger, bourbonit must’ve been that kind of a day huh.

 “Bottle of beer, too.
 Red Church.
 Been that kind of a that-kind-of-a-day.”
-The mansettled up, pulling notes from a tarnished billfold; waved away change while mumbling some flattened thanks;took his drink to a small circular tableset back in the corner shadows of the bar.
-He sat and adjusted his flat-cap, palming it down at back then giving the peak a sharp flick upwards as he took his first sip of whiskey.
-He closed his eyes as he swallowed, pulled his lips tight as sucked fumes over his teeth.
+The mansettled up, pulling notes from a tarnished billfold; waved away change while mumbling some flattened thanks; settled himself at a small circular table back in the corner shadows of the bar.
+He pulled a phone from inside his jacket, flipped it open and stabbed at it, keying a number from memory.
+He held the phone against his ear for a short while and adjusted his flat-cap, palming it down at back then giving the underside of the peak a sharp flick.
+He sipped his whiskey, closed his eyes, swallowed; pulled his lips tight and sucked the fumes over his teeth.
 His eyes remained shut as he held the tumbler to his nose and inhaled.
+He snapped the phone shut and placed the handset on the table.
 He stretched his short legs before him, crossing brown leather boots so faded they looked coated in dust.Yes, indeed:that kind of a that-kind-of-a-day.
 He chased bourbon with beer as, too loud, “The Bright Side of the Road” started playing.
 His eyes darted towards the jukebox and the woman mock-dancing her way back to herfriends.He held the tumbler near its top and traced small circles in the air.The corners of his mouth flickered slightly, pulling down and back.
 His eyes looked suddenly glassy.

 ***

-It was a small bar, converted from the ground-floor of a house, the owner-manager living upstairs.
+Ground-floor house conversion, the owner-manager living upstairs – a small bar.
 Twenty people made it feel like a busy night, fifty thatthe room might burst its seams.
 The wallpaper – purple diamonds on gold or gold lattice on purple, depending on how you took it – made the place feel smaller yet.
 The music from the jukebox seemed to fill every space not occupied by a drinker.
 He took down the last of his beer and signalled for another round.

 “How you doing tonight?
 Everything ok?” the barman asked as he set the drinks down.